-We have 48 wonderful counties in England, and we will cover days out in every one of them – in time.
+We have 48 wonderful counties in England, and we’ve created guides for the best days out in each of them – the full list is below!

 Each one of England’s counties has it’s own foods to try, places to see, unique personality, and usually a few different accents too.
 We’re incredibly lucky in England to have one of the most diverse countries in a relatively small space, in the world.

 Read on past the map to find out some fun English county facts to show you why our counties make up one of the most fascinating countries in the world.